Waterwood-network/whitepaper/docs/waterwood-smart-contracts.md

 # Our Smart Contracts - In-Depth Breakdown

-## Ethereum ERC-777 - The backbone of our tokens
+## BEP-20 and ERC-777 - The backbone of our tokens

 Our smart Contracts are ERC-777, ERC-20  and BEP-20 Compatble.
 For Techincal Details on ERC-777 Standard: [https://eips.ethereum.org/EIPS/eip-777](https://eips.ethereum.org/EIPS/eip-777)